At the Faculty Center we support instructors in their use of official software such as Webcourses / Canvas, and turnitin.

 Please keep in mind that your syllabus must contain information about turnitin.com if you plan to use it in your class.
 See our syllabus statements page for language about turnitin.com.

-If you are a UCF instructor and would like to use Turnitin for checking projects submitted for Honors in the Major, contact the Faculty Center at fctl@ucf.edu for account setup and training.
+If you are a UCF instructor and would like to use Turnitin for checking projects submitted for Honors in the Major, you may wish to use iThenticate.

 iThenticate